All Articles

 Published 26 April 2026

 Hougang does not get the same food spotlight as Tiong Bahru, Jalan Besar, or Katong.
-There are no trendy cafe strips or Instagram-famous brunch spots drawing weekend crowds from across the island.
-And that is precisely what makes it worth exploring.
+No trendy cafe strips, no Instagram-famous brunch spots drawing weekend crowds from across the island.
+Good.
+That is exactly what makes it worth coming here.

-This mature residential estate in northeast Singapore has something that trendier food neighbourhoods often lack: authenticity.
+We are biased, obviously — we run our sweet potato ball kitchen from Hougang and it is home.
+But bias aside, this mature residential estate in northeast Singapore has something that trendier neighbourhoods often lack: authenticity.
 The food here is made for regulars, not tourists.
-Prices are honest, portions are generous, and many stalls have been operating for decades.
+Prices are honest, portions are generous, and many stalls have been at it for decades without ever appearing on a food blog.

 The Hawker Scene